 I should point out that we did supplement from time to time.
 Our kids loved STEM activities so we added those in on Saturdays or lazy Fridays.

 Best Homeschool Curriculum Unit Studies

-Unit studies often encompass multiple subjects using one concept or topic as the main focus.
-The benefit of this curriculum option is the ability to teach multiple children at one time and have a variety of resources to accommodate just about any learning style.
+Using unit studies often encompass multiple subjects using one concept or topic as the main focus.
+The benefit of this curriculum option is the ability to teach multiple children at one time and have various resources to accommodate just about any learning style.

 - Gather ‘Round Homeschool

 - The Homeschool Garden